-6F.3 Originality of Model Design & Construction
+6F.3 Originality of Model

-- a) The judge must examine the Competitors Declaration including any supporting evidence presented by the competitor and if necessary question the competitor, in order to evaluate the extent to which the competitor has contributed to the Scale Accuracy (Outline Accuracy).
-A maximum of 10 marks should only be awarded to a model which is entirely 'scratch built' and declared as such by the competitor.
-The score must be reduced if the Scale Accuracy is achieved by someone other than the competitor, or by the use of commercially available machined, moulded or pre-cut parts.
-However an allowance should be made if the competitor is able to provide evidence that he has modified such parts to improve Scale Accuracy.
-A model which has been assembled 'straight out of the box' should score a zero. - b) The following should be used as a guide:

-i) Competitor designed and built 10 points
+- a) The judge must examine the Competitors Declaration including any supporting evidence presented by the competitor and if necessary question the competitor, in order to evaluate the extent to which the competitor has contributed to the model.
+A maximum of 10 marks should only be awarded to a model which is entirely built by the competitor.
+The score must be reduced according to the effort the competitor as contributed to the model.
+A prebuilt model should score a zero. - b) The following should be used as a guide: - Competitor built (own construction, from plan or wood kit), i) covered and painted 10 points Pre built airframe and wings and covered and painted the model 8 points ii) Full moulded composite model or painted the model 6 points iii) Modified markings on ARF kit 4 points iv) Any unmodified ARF kit 2 points V) Not any achievement on the model (prebuilt & prepainted) 0 points

-ii) Scratch Built from commercial plans 8 points

-iii) Built from a traditional kit 6 points

-iv) Built from substantially pre-made parts 4 points

-v) Modified ARTF 2 points

-vi) Unmodified ARTF 0 points